Table of Contents

-We’re always told that relationships are easy.
+We’re always told that relationships are forged organically, that is, easily.
 When you find the one, you just know it.
-If you are someone who struggles with a fear of commitment, or commitment issues as they’re commonly referred to, you’d contend that such sweeping statement couldn’t be farther from the truth.
+If you are someone who struggles with a fear of commitment, or commitment issues as they’re commonly referred to, you’d contend that such a sweeping statement couldn’t be further from the truth.

 After all, for you, the experience of being in a relationship has been exactly the opposite.
 While you do get attracted to people and have no trouble dating casually, the minute your feelings begin to get intense or your partner gets invested in the relationship, you feel like you’re drowning in anxiety.